Find out more about Paxton House

-The magnificent Picture Gallery – the largest private gallery ever built in Scotland and indeed the most ambitious in any country house – is an outpost of the Scottish National Galleries.
-Currently on display are works by celebrated Scottish artists including Sir Henry Raeburn, William McTaggart and Sir William Allan, as well as a new hang of vibrant modern paintings by Scottish colourists Samuel John Peploe and George Leslie Hunter, and artists with Border connections, Anne Redpath and Sir William Gillies.
+The magnificent Picture Gallery – the largest private gallery ever built in Scotland and indeed the most ambitious in any country house – is an outpost of the National Galleries of Scotland.
+Currently on display are works by celebrated Scottish artists including Sir Henry Raeburn, Allan Ramsay, and William McTaggart, as well as vibrant modern paintings by Scottish colourists Samuel John Peploe and George Leslie Hunter, and artists with Border connections, Anne Redpath and Sir William Gillies.

 Paxton enjoys an enviable position on the River Tweed within sight of the historic Union Chain Bridge, less than a mile downstream.
 Built in 1820, it spans the Tweed to join England and Scotland, making it at that time, the longest wrought iron suspension bridge in the world.

 There is plenty for audiences to explore on the Paxton estate, with house tours, tranquil parkland, boat trips and riverside walks.
-Visitors are welcome to bring their own picnics to enjoy in the grounds (or the Festival Hub in the Marquee for those who prefer to dine under cover), and the Stables Café will be open throughout the festival serving drinks, light snacks and pastries during the day, and as a fully licensed bistro in the evenings.
+Visitors are welcome to bring their own picnics to enjoy in the grounds, and the Stables Café will be open throughout the festival serving drinks, light snacks and pastries.

 “Even if there’s no music playing it’s worth a visit.
 But when the halls are alive with the sound of music of Music at Paxton…it’s unmissable!”